Jeyloh/ntnu-boilerplate/README.md

 Create a button in the form which invokes the action ```<button onClick={storeMessage}```. stores the current message in your Reducer "messages" array.

-Make sure to display data from the Redux store "messages" array:
+Make sure to display data from the Redux store "messages" array in a React component (the same way we did with instagram and user)
 ```
 store: {
     messages: [